AtishaRibeiro/lagartixa/posts/globe/text.md

     * d = distance to B
     The list is sorted so that the point closest to B appears earlier in the list.
     If A or B itself is also determined to be part of our eventual shape, it is added to the list.
-For those, p will be the index in `mesh`, instead of `points`.
+For those, p will be the index in `mesh`, instead of `vertices`.
     """
     # Keep track of which face an edge point is coming from.
     edge_points_face_dict: dict[int, int] = {}